msisdev/giban/README.md

 - Dark mode switch

 Styling kit
-- Change color instantly (read the guide below)
+- Instant color swap (read the github guide)
-- Write style with PandaCSS
+- PandaCSS boilerplates
-- Use icon with Iconify
+- Icon by Iconify

 I didn't add comment system because it is not minimal and easy to be added.
 Checkout discus or utterances.